 In their article, the company says: “If you’re trying to reach a certain audience, and there isn’t a strong lift with that group, you can change your messaging (or offer) to reach them more effectively.”

-But while promotional efforts drive incremental sales, interpreting the results of your calculations won’t always be an exact science.
+But while promotional campaigns drive incremental sales, interpreting the results of your calculations won’t always be an exact science.

 To help take these discrepancies into account, let’s look at six internal and external factors that can affect sales volume variance and change the incremental sales metric.